IntellectualSites/.github/SECURITY.md

 - **Previously unknown**: Only issues project maintainers were previously unaware of are eligible.
 - **Publications**: Issues need to have been fixed and announced in a security advisory.

+We also reserve the right to refuse sending a gift for any reason - not something we're likely to do, but just a catch-all rule to prevent someone from gaming the rules.

 #### Process
 Once a project maintainer has resolved the issue and a fix has been published, the reporter is eligible for this reward.
 We'll generally contact the reporter and offer them to send a gift.